aws/aws-parallelcluster/docs/source/aws_services.rst

 Amazon S3
 ---------

-Amazon S3 is used to store the CfnCluster templates.
+Amazon S3 is used to store the AWS ParallelCluster templates.
 Each region has a bucket with all templates.
-CfnCluster can be configured to allow allow CLI/SDK tools to use S3.
+AWS ParallelCluster can be configured to allow allow CLI/SDK tools to use S3.

 For more details, see http://aws.amazon.com/s3/